JNoether/CV-Webpage/Readme.md

 (e.g. lights, open shops).
 - **Interview Performance Prediction and Lie Detection**
-Implementation of model that evaluated the performance and detected lies of a participant of mock-job interviews
+Implementation of model that evaluated the performance and detected lies of a participant of mock-job interviews.

 ## Experience
 - *08/2022-07/2024*: Research assistant in the Machine Teaching Group at MPI-SWS